rich-iannone/DiagrammeR/README.md

 Argument    |     Description
 ----------  | -------------------------------
-diagram     | the spec of the diagram or can also be blank if using `htmltools::tags` width       | `NULL` (default) or a specified width as a number (in pixels) height      | `NULL` (default) or a specified height as a number (in pixels)
+diagram     | The spec of the diagram as a string or as a file (connection or file name).
+Can also be blank if using `htmltools::tags` width       | `NULL` (default) or a specified width as a number (in pixels) height      | `NULL` (default) or a specified height as a number (in pixels)